vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 the load out a little after 8 PM.
 I wore a KN95 mask while in the laundromat and while walking on San Pablo Avenue, but not for the rest of the journey.

+## Saturday June 12

+In the evening, I went to downtown Berkeley.
+I first went to Trader Joe's and bought groceries, finishing checkout at 5:04 PM.
+I then went to Udupi Palace and got a spinach masala dosa.